DominicFinn/Junior_Data_Analyst/readme.md

 - Joins (`INNER`, `LEFT`, `RIGHT`, `FULL`)
 - Aggregations with `GROUP BY`, filtering with `HAVING`
 - Common Table Expressions (CTEs), Window Functions
+- Indexing
+- Dealing with tricky data
+- Dealing with missing data
+- Dealing with outliers and data quality issues
+- Dealing with time-based data

+Will think about this more.

 **Example Projects:**
 - Query a customer orders database to show average order value per region
-- Use a CTE to find the top 3 selling products each month

 - Calculate moving averages and running totals using window functions

+Can keep this simple for now.

 ---